Edit with a Virtual Fashion Show

 This freed up a great deal of hanging space which I decided could be big enough to hang my summer wardrobe if I combined a couple skirts and pants in one hanger.
 The below picture shows the recesses of the closet are now full with summer wardrobe ready to be changed out by simply moving around the hangers to the middle of the closet where they are easily accessible.
 After the virtual fashion show the below picture shoes the recesses of the closet are now full with summer wardrobe ready to be changed out by simply moving around the hangers to the middle of the closet where they are easily accessible.

-The weeding out of one bin of clothing gave me the required amount of clothing that could fit in the ends of the closet almost completely.
+The edit of one bin of clothing gave me the required amount of clothing that could fit in the ends of the closet almost completely.
 Only the swimsuit and sleepwear did not fit and were better stored in a drawer anyway.
 Now I had some newfound space in my drawers.
 I considered what I could use it for.

 I remember disliking the confusion when selecting sheets for one bed from another from the linen closet.
 I don’t like the look of labels so I relied on placement to remind me which sheets belonged where.
 Inevitably though the categories made one day are quickly blurred weeks later when I accessed the closet again.
 After the virtual fashion show, as I have done in other homes, I moved the sheets for that bedroom into these in-room drawers so there was no longer any confusion about which sheets fit on the bed.